marty-oehme/papis-extract/README.md

 This should generally be an alright default but is here to be changed for example if you work with a lot of different annotation colors (where dark purple and light purple may different meanings) and get false positives in automatic tag recognition, or no tags are recognized at all.

-## Roadmap
+## Roadmap to first release

 Known issues to be fixed:

 - [x] if both content and text are empty, do not extract an annotation
 - [x] Speed?
     - should be fine, on my machine (old i5 laptop) it takes around 90s for ~1000 documents with ~4000 annotations
-- [ ] ensure all cmdline options do what they should
+- [x] ensure all cmdline options do what they should
+- [ ] annotations carry over color object from fitz, should just be Color object or simple tuple with rgb vals
+- [ ] docstrings, docstrings!
+- [ ] testing testing testing!!
+    - [ ] refactor into some better abstractions (e.g. Exporter Protocol -> stdout/markdown implementations; Extractor Protocol -> PDF implementation)

 features to be implemented:

+- [ ] CICD
+    - [x] static analysis (lint, typecheck etc) on pushes
+    - [x] test pipeline on master pushes
-- [ ] on_add hook to extract annotations as files are added
+    - [ ] release pipeline to pypi on tags
 - [ ] add page number if available
+    - exists in Annotation, just need to place in output
 - [ ] show overall amount of extractions at the end
 - [ ] custom formatting decided by user
+    - in config as { "myformatter": ">{tag}\n{quote}\n{note}\n{page} etc"}
 - [ ] improved default exporters
     - markdown into notes
     - pretty display on stdout (rich?)
     - csv/tsv to stdout
     - table fmt stdout?
-- [ ] arbitrary color -> name settings not dependent on color name existing
+- [ ] allow custom colors -> tag name settings not dependent on color name existing (e.g. {"important": (1.0,0.0,0.0)})
+- [ ] `--overwrite` mode where existing annotations are not dropped but overwritten on same line of note
+- [ ] `--force` mode where we simply do not drop anything
+- [ ] `--format` option to choose from default or set up a custom formatter
+- [ ] on_add hook to extract annotations as files are added
+    - needs upstream help, 'on_add' hook, and pass-through of affected documents

+upstream changes:

+- [ ] need a hook for adding a document/file
+- [ ] need hooks to actually pass through information on the thing they worked on (i.e. their document)

 ## Issues